 For the prediction equations, CP, ash, and EE were expressed as % DM (g/100 g DM), and units were converted where necessary.

-.2.7 In situ rumen degradability (nylon bag technique)
+.2.7 In-situ rumen degradability (nylon bag technique)

 In situ degradability of DM and OM was estimated using the nylon bag technique in two rumen-fistulated cows adapted to a basal hay diet (Figure 3).
 Approximately 2 g of 2-mm ground sample was weighed into nylon bags (10 × 5 cm; 38-µm pore size), which were then sealed and attached in sequence to a nylon string.
 For each cow, duplicate bags were prepared for each incubation time.
 Bags were incubated in the ventral sac of the rumen for 0 (washed only), 6, 12, 24, 48, 72, 96, and 120 h.
 After removal, bags were rinsed under running tap water until the effluent was clear, dried at 60 °C for 72 h, and weighed.
 Residues were ashed at 550 °C for 3 h to determine OM disappearance.
 Degradability at each time point was expressed as the proportion of DM or OM loss relative to the original sample.
 For each plot composite, the time-course of DM and OM degradability was fitted to the non-linear model of Ørskov and McDonald (1979):